Silk is a soft luxurious fabric that adds beauty to the garment; there are different types of silk available worldwide.

 We can’t talk of Muga silk without mentioning the Indian state of Assam.
 Muga silk is a type of silk found in Assam, and the silk is known for its natural golden color.

-Furthermore, this muga silk is semi-domesticated, and they are considered more eco-friendly.
-More eco-friendly because the silkworm does not require delicate care.
+Furthermore, this muga silk is semi-domesticated and considered more eco-friendly because the silkworm does not require delicate care.

-Muga is affordable, and because of the region specificity, Muga silk is suitable in making the India Saare, a traditional garment worn in India.
+Muga is affordable, and because of the region specificity, Muga silk is suitable for making the Indian Saare, a traditional garment worn in India.

 5. Spider Silk

 Spider silk is one of the different types of silk.
-You might be surprised, but ancient cultures have long used spider silk.
+You might be surprised to learn that ancient cultures have long used it.

 This type of silk is challenging to produce because you can not just breed spiders the way you breed silkworms.

-Furthermore, you should note that spiders cannot produce as much as the yarn a silkworm can produce.
+Furthermore, you should note that spiders cannot produce as much yarn as silkworms.

 However, spider silk is strong; the tensile strength of spider silk is like that of alloy steel.